Loading...

 Moroccan clothing is very diverse and also has Western influences.

-Check for understanding, match the types of traditional Moroccan clothing with their descriptions.
+Match the types of traditional Moroccan clothing with their descriptions.

-We've got djellaba, babouche, balgha, and haik, and the descriptions are a large rectangular piece of fabric worn by women to cover their bodies and sometimes their faces.
+We've got djellaba, babouche or balgha, and haik, and the descriptions are a large rectangular piece of fabric worn by women to cover their bodies and sometimes their faces, comfortable and practical shoes, a long-hooded robe worn by both men and women.

-So pause video, while you connect the type of traditional Moroccan clothing with its description.
+So pause video while you connect the type of traditional Moroccan clothing with its description.

 Well done if you made this connection.

-And haik, large rectangular piece of fabric worn by women to cover their bodies and sometimes their faces.
+A djellaba is a long hooded robe worn by both men and women, babouche, comfortable and practical shoes, and haik, large rectangular piece of fabric worn by women to cover their bodies and sometimes their faces.

 Well done if you made these connections.

-In Morocco, the young boy and his father have arrived in a thriving marketplace commonly referred to as a souk.
+In Morocco, the young boy and his father have arrived in a thriving marketplace commonly referred to as a souk, and we can see in these images the marketplace, the souk.

 I'd like you now to read pages eight and nine of the Moroccan story.

-The double page spread depicts a market scene.
+The double-page spread depicts a market scene.

 What can you see?
 What are the characters doing?
 Pause the video while you read these pages and share with someone nearby.

-What can you see and what are the characters doing?
+What can you see, and what are the characters doing?
 So did you spot people buying and selling spices?
 Two men are sheltering from the sun.

 Women selling crops and food.